ammario/superlint/README.md

 ## Architecture

 `superlint` loads your ruleset as a Go plugin.
-This way `superlint` can support customizable lint rules without direct integration with a build toolchain.
+This way `superlint` supports customizable lint rules without direct integration with a build toolchain.